Link to an obituary from the St. Petersburg, Florida Times.

 Mr. Smith fit the bill.
 And like most of the invisible cyclists, he only achieved recognition in death because of the cruelty and heartlessness of those still left alive, such as the hit-run motorist who left him to die, or those who see so little value in the Mr. Smiths of the world that we ignore their needs through our actions (DWI, texting, speeding) or inactions (not providing decent infrastructure, not giving a damn).
 We have built our transportation infrastructure for those who can afford cars.
 Many cannot, and many struggle to drive cars because they feel this is their only choice in a world where a guy riding his bike to work instead of wrapping himself in an SUV sometimes feels like he is destined to be roadkill.
 Don't lecture me with statistics, either.
 I'm talking about perceptions.
 They probably influence the lion's share of people more than statistics ever will.

-Koeppel's story: The Invisible Cyclist
+Koeppel's story: L.A.'s Invisible Riders

 O’Grady: Outerbiking in Las Vegas

 What is especially cruel is the statement of the SOB who opined, in the St. Pete's online newspaper, that Smith’s life was worth so little.
 The obituary excerpted above was not the original story of this crime.
 It was a followup obituary written by newsman Andrew Meacham after an unnamed commenter wrote, in response to the original story, "A man who is working as a dishwasher at the Crab Shack at the age of 48 is surely better off dead.".
 An outraged Meacham decided to put Mr. Smith to rest with some dignity.
 Mahalo nui loa, Mr. Meacham.

 But perhaps in a nation which is fast losing its heart and soul, there is some brutal truth to that cynical statement.
 Life is increasingly cheap, even when lived in dignity, at the low end of the status pool.